BMCV/segmetrics/docs/source/usage.rst

 - :class:`segmetrics.detection.FalsePositive`
 - :class:`segmetrics.detection.FalseNegative`

-The choice of the suitable performance measaures for evaluation should depend on the application and the methods which are used for comparison (and the performance measures which were reported for those methods).
+The choice of suitable performance measaures for evaluation should depend on the application and the methods which are used for comparison (and the performance measures which were reported for those methods).
 In addition, the following considerations should be kept in mind when choosing suitable performance measures.

 One of the most widely used performance measures is the ``Dice`` score.
 This is sensitive to false-positive detections, but invariant to falsely split/merged objects.
 On the other hand, ``ISBIScore`` is sensitive to falsely split/merged but invariant to false-positive detections.
 Thus, using ``Dice`` in combination with ``ISBIScore`` well reflects the overall segmentation performance from a region-based point of view.

 The ``Hausdorff`` distance is overly sensitive to outliers (e.g., few objects which yield very high distance values).
 In fact, the sensitivity is higher than it is probably suitable in most applications.
 One solution is to use the object-based variant instead, which means that such outliers will be averaged out.
 Another, more simple solution, is to use the quantile-based variant of the ``Hausdorff`` distance instead, which cuts off the outliers based on a carefully chosen quantile value.
 Suitable choices for the quantile should be between ``0.9`` and ``0.99``, and should be chosen equal for all methods within a comparison.
 The ``NSD`` measure does not suffer from outliers.
 Using the quantile-based variant of the ``Hausdorff`` distance in combination with ``NSD`` thus well reflects the overall segmentation performance from a contour-based point of view.

-Including the ``FalseSplit`` and ``FalseMerge`` measures is always useful in applications where the main challenge is the separation of the individual objects (e.g., cluster splitting in cell segmentation).
+Including the ``FalseSplit`` and ``FalseMerge`` measures is always useful in applications where a main challenge is the separation of the individual objects (e.g., cluster splitting in cell segmentation).

 Object-based distance measures
 ******************************